daniel-bytes/resume/README.md

 The server is a home rolled HTTP server written in C++, using Unix `poll` for multi-client support.
 While not as robust as most production-grade web servers, it exists as an example of building a working high-level application server on top of a low-level TCP and HTTP server.

 The server takes an optional argument for the port it runs on.
-By default it runs on port 3000.
+By default it runs HTTP traffic on port 3080, with HTTPS traffic on 3443.

 ## Server Architecture